Living with Right and Wrong

-But it becomes clear that good manners do have a very basic function when you see how apparently primitive peoples respect a very complex set of manners among themselves and in dealing with rival tribes in a friendly manner.
+But it becomes clear, that good manners do have a very basic function, when you see how apparently primitive peoples respect a very complex set of manners among themselves and in dealing with rival tribes in a friendly manner.

 You have the social rituals, the etiquette and social correct conduct as a practical system of establishing ARC.
 The manners are the rules and agreements; that is the Reality corner of the triangle.
 The C - Communication, is the willingness to listen to and acknowledge and respond in a disciplined way to the other person's communication.
-The A - Affinity, is respect for the other person, his views, his habits, culture and so on.
+The A - Affinity, is respect for the other person, his views his habits, culture and so on.
 You allow him to be as he is and in your space.
 When you add this up it becomes understanding in a social setting.
 You can start to trade, exchange experiences and learn from each other and live in peace.

 So you will see each group and culture develop their own customs, habits, likes and dislikes.
-This materializes in their social conduct, etiquette and manners.
+This materialize in their social conduct, etiquette and manners.
 When you realize, what you are looking at is the Reality part of the ARC for that group you have the key to be successful in dealing with such a society, group or primitive tribe - or even one strange individual with "incomprehensible ideas and beliefs".
-It applies to dealing with hostile persons or people momentarily upset with you.
+It applies to deal with hostile persons or people momentarily upset with you.

 In all races, groups and cultures "bad manners" are condemned.
 They may be defined very differently from group to group.
 But those with "bad manners" according to the ruling agreements are rejected.
 Thus you could call "Manners" the basic technology of social contact and Public Relations.
 Any person doing Public Relations or diplomacy will have to realize that.
 And we all need to take care of such matters in countless situations.
 If you want a job or position you need to present yourself in a good light.
 If you have to negotiate you need it as well.
 Any delicate or difficult situation takes a little bit of PR, good manners and diplomacy to be dealt with successfully.

-"Bad manners", on the other hand, can make the best of efforts fail because the person is rejected up front and never listened to.
+"Bad manners" on the other hand, can make the best of efforts fail, because the person is rejected up front and never listened to.
 Bad manners on a broad scale would be arrogance, disruptive behavior, unwillingness to listen to anything the other has to say.
 Simply being dirty, badly dressed, bad breath or not being there in time for a meeting are all bad manners in anyone's book.
 It is repulsive behavior as it breaks down the ARC.
 Insisting upon 'I am right - and you are wrong' is also perceived as bad manners universally.